jrwhite17/DevOpsAssignment2/README.md

 * Create a new subnet for the ELK stack
 **Completed**
 * Execute Ansible remotely from Jenkins server to the deployed EC2 instance
 * Dynamically add ELK stack resources/config to previous CloudFormation template
+* Allow parameter for deployment region